So Your Financial Advisor Recommended iFAST for Investments: Should You?

 So if you have $100,000 invested and your FA charges a 1% fee per annum, that’s $1,000 in management fees.

 Do note that your FA doesn’t keep the entire amount.
-A part of this goes to iFAST to pay for their platform fees and another part goes to the insurer that your FA is representing.
+A part of this goes to iFAST to pay for their platform fees and another part goes to the firm that your FA is from.

 iFAST CPFIS Investments